-RP-2000 The Combined Mortality Table projected to 2025 with projection scale BB (set forward two years for both males and females) is used for the period after service retirement and for dependent beneficiaries.
+The RP-2000 Combined Mortality Table projected to 2025 with projection scale BB (set forward two years for both males and females) is used for the period after service retirement and for dependent beneficiaries.
 The RP-2000 Disabled Mortality Table projected to 2025 with projection scale BB (set back seven years for males and set forward three years for females) is used for the period after disability retirement.
 There is a margin for future mortality improvement in the tables used by the plan.
-Rates of mortality in active service were based on the RP-2000 Mortality Table to 2025 with Employee projected projection scale BB.
+Rates of mortality in active service were based on the RP-2000 Table Employee Mortality projected to 2025 with projection scale BB.